Facts and Figures

-Free schools are new independent state-funded schools.
+Free schools are new state-funded schools.
 They provide a way for groups of parents, teachers, charities, existing schools or other organisations to respond to a need for a new school in their community – whether for extra places, to raise standards or offer choice.
+Like all state schools, free schools are free to attend and open to all children.
+They have been opened all over England by parents, teachers, existing outstanding schools, community groups and charities.
+They can be primary, secondary, all-through or 16-19, and can open specifically for children with special educational needs or those who struggle in mainstream schools (alternative provision).

 - They can extend the school day or year: most use this freedom to add more time for learning or extra-curricular activity.